 I instinctively knew that this space would provide a strong location for these works; again, it’s about my response to the setting and, here, in the atrium of Exchange House, the tree-like structures form a kind of luminous canopy of interlocking neon branches, enveloping the space, not only in colour and light, but also with the most incredible dancing reflections throughout.

 Our last stop is the second part of your Lumen presentation, this time outside in Finsbury Avenue Square.
 These create quite a spectacle, it’s seems you’re offering the viewer an immersive environment?

 Yes, this is another vital aspect of my creative practice.
 Set here in this external space, the artwork produces an oasis of light, beneath which the viewer can explore and experience my artwork.
-Entering a dream-like setting, bathed in a vibrant glow, Lumen helps people to feel set-apart from the hustle and bustle of everyday encounters, perfect for this hectic time of year!
+Entering a dream-like setting, bathed in a vibrant glow, Lumen helps people to feel set-apart from the hustle and bustle of everyday encounters.

-From now until 12th January 2018, Light Traces will be at the following locations.
+From now until 22nd February 2018, Light Traces will be at the following locations: